 Program OverviewPrinter Friendly

-In this applied science program, you:
+In the applied science program, you'll:

-- Delve inside computer hardware and learn the intricacies of operating systems.
+- Delve inside computer hardware and learn the intricacies of operating systems;

-- Explore the most up-to-date computer systems and networks technology.
+- Explore the most up-to-date computer systems and networks technology;

-- Learn about computer and network security.
+- Learn about computer and network security;

 - Assemble and maintain systems that will empower users in creative, business and communication activities.